• Art Magazine

 To possess and never share: The insidious theft of humanity's art

 The idea of owning one of the world's most valuable (and often most beautiful) works of art attracts many of the 100 richest people to the upper echelons of the art market.
-But they're not primarily concerned with a good return on investment; with fortunes ranging from 12 to 80 billion, they're already more than wealthy enough.
+But for them, it's not primarily about lucrative investment returns.
+With fortunes ranging from 12 to 80 billion, they are already more than wealthy enough.
 They want to own the artwork forever, to possess it, possess it, possess it, and above all, possess it without sharing it with others.

-Of the 88 paintings that fetched prices exceeding 35 million US dollars, 42 have already been sold anonymously, meaning no ordinary person has seen them for a long time.
-Currently, 59 have been purchased anonymously; these 59 extraordinary works of art were buried in the realm of the wealthy between 1998 and 2015, and ordinary citizens can no longer enjoy them.
+Of the 88 paintings that fetched prices exceeding 35 million US dollars, 42 have already been sold anonymously.
+No ordinary person has seen them for a long time.
+Currently, 59 have been purchased anonymously.
+These 59 extraordinary works of art were buried in the realm of the wealthy between 1998 and 2015.
+Ordinary citizens can no longer enjoy them.

-If the buyer is known, that is sometimes very good for these ordinary citizens; 5 of the remaining 29 world artworks were acquired directly from public art institutions, the 3 exceptional paintings donated to publicly accessible art institutions have already been mentioned.
+Knowing the buyer is sometimes very beneficial for these ordinary citizens; 5 of the remaining 29 world artworks were acquired directly from public art institutions.
+The 3 exceptional paintings donated to publicly accessible art institutions have already been mentioned.

-The remaining 21 went to named and well-known people with wealth; sometimes this is even good for all of us when this person lends their art to publicly accessible museums around the world, sometimes not, when they hang it under heavy guard in their bedroom.
+The remaining 21 went to named and well-known individuals with wealth.
+Sometimes this is even beneficial for all of us, when such a person lends their art to publicly accessible museums around the world; sometimes not, when they hang it under heavy guard in their bedroom.

-Sometimes it is not good at all, for the public and for the artwork; for the “Portrait of Dr. Gachet” , Vincent van Gogh, 1890, the buyer is said to have stipulated: “Put the picture in my coffin when I die” .
+Sometimes it's not good at all.
+For the public and for the artwork, for 's "Portrait of Dr. Gachet", 1890, the buyer is said to have stipulated: "Put the picture in my coffin when I die".

 Portrait of Dr. Gachet (1890), Vincent Van Gogh